containerbuildsystem/cachito/README.md

 * `gomod-vendor-check` - like `gomod-vendor`, but if the `vendor/` directory is already present, Cachito will refuse to make changes in your repository.
 Should be preferred over `gomod-vendor`.

+* `force-gomod-tidy` - when used, Cachito will unconditionally run `go mod tidy` even when dependency replacments are not present.

 * `include-git-dir` - when used, `.git` file objects are not removed from the source bundle created by Cachito.
 This is useful when the git history is important to the build process.